 Joining Journals

 Although Berkeley Law has thirteen student-run law reviews and journals, only one of them, the California Law Review (CLR), runs a write-on competition for transfer students in mid-July (you may join the other twelve simply by volunteering).
-This year, the competition will begin on Friday, July 5 and end on Saturday, July 15.
+Competition dates for this year will be published late spring.
 Successful applicants will be expected to attend a CLR orientation.
-The date for orientation is still being determined but we will update Write-On participants as soon as it’s available.
-Any potential transfer student may take part in the write-on regardless of whether he or she has yet been accepted or committed to Berkeley Law.
+The date for orientation is still being determined, but we will update Write-On participants as soon as it’s available.
+Any potential transfer student may take part in the write-on regardless of whether they have yet been accepted or committed to Berkeley Law.

 For more information, please visit the CLR website.